 02 of 05

 You can purchase several floral decorations from the craft store, party supply store or even the dollar store.
-Homemade decorations are also an option, many of which are easy enough to create, such as these tissue paper flowers.
+Homemade decorations are also an option and many are easy to recreate.
+Other ideas include:

 - A flower-shaped rubber stamp or even a flower cookie cutter dipped in paint is all you need to add a floral pattern to a tablecloth, party banner or a carpet runner for the party’s entrance.

 - Drape flower garlands over archways and the backs of chairs.